How Child Custody is Determined using the “best interests of the child”

 The new best interests factors show a greater emphasis on the involvement by both parents in the child’s life.
 The new best interests factors instruct the court to consider the benefit to the child of maximizing parenting time with “both parents” and that it is in the best interests of the child to promote the child’s relationship with “both parents.”
 Similarly, the court is instructed to consider “both parents” as having the capacity to develop and sustain nurturing relationships with their child unless there are substantial reasons to believe otherwise.

-Why the Laws Weren’t Working
+Why the old Child Custody Laws Weren’t Working

 The old best interests factors instructed the court to consider each parent’s capacity to parent, but did not suggest that each parent be presumed to be capable of parenting.
 The old best interests factors included thirteen factors for the court to consider, plus an additional four factors to consider whenever joint legal or joint physical custody is sought.
 The new best interests factors no longer have two separate inquiries.
 Instead, twelve factors are applied to decide joint legal and joint physical custody.